valerio-oliveira/dataops-trail/README.md

   </p>
 </div>

-After scaling to 150 connections, an issue was detected.
-As each thread sends hundreds of requests, at some point some of those requests started to get a connection timeout.
+After scaling tests to 150 threads, an issue was detected.
+As each thread sends hundreds of requests, the cluster is unable to process requests at the tame speed they arrive.
+As result, at some point some of those requests started to get connection timeout.

-It sugests that I have to add a queue control between the load balancer and the application.
+It sugests that I have to add a queue control for the application.
 So I'll be able to see the queue growing and take a decision to, for example, add more instances to the application cluster.

-### Queue control
+## Queue control with RabbitMQ

 ...